gantian127/bmi_nwis/README.md

 #### From Source

-After downloading the source code, run the following command from top-level folder (the one that contains setup.py) to install bmi_nwis.
+After downloading the source code, run the following command from top-level folder to install bmi_nwis.
 ```
 $ pip install -e .
 ```